Calestial2/Txtmax/README.md

 - **Package and Dependency Management:** Install packages directly from the editor easily.
 - **Rich Documentation:** Detailed help and comprehensive manual for beginners and Had Examples of Hello world for various languages to get started
 - **Extremely Fast and Easy to Use:** Faster than GNU Nano and Vim, and very easy to use with commands that are easy to understand and use, offering a lower learning curve.
-- **Terminal Integration**: Supports typing Terminal Supports Directly in the Editor
+- **Terminal Integration**: Supports typing Terminal Commands in the Editor
 - **Frequent Major Updates:** Frequent new major updates